lingpy/evaluation-paper/README.md

 # Derive distance matrices from the full cognate sets

-The script `lexical-distances.py` reports the distance matrices which derive from the four types of full cognate sets, namely, "loose", "strict", "greedy", and "salient" cognate sets.
+The script `lexical-distances.py` reports the distance matrices which derive from the four types of full cognate sets, namely, "loose" (`looseid`), "strict" (`strictid`), "common morpheme" (`commonid`), and "salient morpheme" (`salientid`) cognate sets.
 Please note that this script only takes into account concepts with F-scores lower than 0.8.

 ```python
 python lexical-distances.py